 Mushu will be tight with Shang's ancestors.Mostly because Mulan's ancestors tend to be jerkasses towards Mushu.
 As the ending of Mulan II would indicate, they won't like Shang's ancestors and they'll likely be annoyed by Mushu's friendship with them.

 Shang will have one ancestor in common with MulanThis will make things weird between Mulan's ancestors and Shang's ancestor, knowing that because of a fling that happened waaaaay back when, the two new lovers are related.
-By only a speck of blood from mllenia ago, so it's not realy incest.

 The hawk is a Horcrux.How else would it have survived?